KraXen72/shira/README.md

 This fork adds several new features as well as many song tagging improvements.

 ## New Features
-- Soundcloud support
+- Downloading from Soundcloud supported
-- Downloading of non-music youtube videos as music supported (more info below)
+- Downloading of non-music youtube videos as music supported
-- Added more cli options
+- Added more cli options & flags
 - WebUI based on WebSockers (WIP/alpha)
 - GUI to crop thumbnail for non-music videos (planned)
 - GUI to confirm tags for non-music videos (planned)